nextcloud/documentation/developer_manual/app/container.rst

 Use automatic dependency assembly (recommended)
 ===============================================
-.. versionadded:: 8

-Since Nextcloud 8 it is possible to omit the **lib/AppInfo/Application.php** and use automatic dependency assembly instead.
+In Nextcloud it is possible to omit the **lib/AppInfo/Application.php** and use automatic dependency assembly instead.

 How does automatic assembly work
 --------------------------------